guneyilmaz0/JavaDingSound/README.md

 # JavaDingSound
 Java Ding Sound

 Hello!
 This is the Ding Sound Plugin, a Minecraft Bedrock add-on developed to provide a missing feature.
-It allows players to hear a ding sound when they hit another player with an arrow, egg, or snowball, just like in the Java edition.
+It allows players to hear a ding sound when they hit another player with an arrow, egg, trident, or snowball, just like in the Java edition.

 This plugin is designed to provide a more fun experience for players who are playing in the Bedrock edition.
 It is particularly useful in competitive environments, such as PVP matches or mini-games.